2018 CAH Recognition Nomination

 - Meeting minutes from a workgroup or team

-- CAH, state and/or Flex program website information supporting innovative behavioral or mental health initiative(s)
+- CAH, state and/or Flex program website information supporting the telehealth initiative(s)

-- Memorandums of Understanding (MOUs) related to innovative behavioral or mental health initiative(s) between agencies
+- Memorandums of Understanding (MOUs) related to the innovative telehealth initiative(s) between agencies

-- Documentation showing current initiatives in collaboration/innovative plans are currently being implemented
+- Documentation showing current collaborative/innovative plans related to the telehealh initiative currently being implemented

-- Proof of additional funding sought for advancement of innovative behavioral or mental health initiative(s)
+- Proof of additional funding sought for the advancement of innovative telehealth initiative(s)

 Flex Program Presentation of Recognition Certificate

 - Announce the news!
-Call the hospital’s CEO, notify her/him they are a certificate recipient and schedule a time with them to present the hospital with the certificate .
+Call the hospital’s CEO, notify her/him they are a certificate recipient and schedule a time with them to present the hospital personally with the certificate

 - TASC will provide you a template press release.
-Use it as appropriate to highlight the CAH as appropriate in your and share it with the hospital so that they can customize it to share their success with their local media sources.
+Use it to highlight the CAH as appropriate in your state and share it with the hospital so that they can customize it to share their success with their local media sources.

 - Send TASC a few photos, such as the staff holding the certificate, of you presenting it to them, etc. to include in the TASC e-newsletter, Rural Route and on the CAH Recognition spotlight webpage